John Coltrane: Second marriage

 In 1963, he met pianist Alice McLeod.
 He and Alice moved in together and had two sons before he became "officially divorced from Naima in 1966, at which time [he] and Alice were immediately married."
 John Jr. was born in 1964, Ravi in 1965, and Oranyan ("Oran") in 1967.
-According to the musician Peter Lavezzoli, "Alice brought happiness and stability to John's life, not only because they had children, but also because they shared many of the same spiritual beliefs, particularly a mutual interest in Indian philosophy.
+According to the musician Peter Lavezzoli: "Alice brought happiness and stability to John's life, not only because they had children, but also because they shared many of the same spiritual beliefs, particularly a mutual interest in Indian philosophy.
 Alice also understood what it was like to be a professional musician."

-Spiritual influence in music, religious exploration
+Spiritual influence in music and religious exploration

-After A Love Supreme, many of the titles of his songs and albums had spiritual connotations: Ascension, Meditations, Om, Selflessness, "Amen", "Ascent", "Attaining", "Dear Lord", "Prayer and Meditation Suite", and "The Father and the Son and the Holy Ghost".
+After A Love Supreme, many of the titles of his albums and songs had spiritual connotations: Ascension, Meditations, Om, Selflessness, "Amen", "Ascent", "Attaining", "Dear Lord", "Prayer and Meditation Suite", and "The Father and the Son and the Holy Ghost".
 His library of books included The Gospel of Sri Ramakrishna, the Bhagavad Gita, and Paramahansa Yogananda's Autobiography of a Yogi.
 The last of these describes, in Lavezzoli's words, a "search for universal truth, a journey that Coltrane had also undertaken.
 Yogananda believed that both Eastern and Western spiritual paths were efficacious, and wrote of the similarities between Krishna and Christ.
 This openness to different traditions resonated with Coltrane, who studied the Qur'an, the Bible, Kabbalah, and astrology with equal sincerity."
 He also explored Hinduism, Jiddu Krishnamurti, African history, the philosophical teachings of Plato and Aristotle, and Zen Buddhism.

 In October 1965, Coltrane recorded Om, referring to the sacred syllable in Hinduism, which symbolizes the infinite or the entire universe.
 Coltrane described Om as the "first syllable, the primal word, the word of power".
-The 29-minute recording contains chants from the Hindu Bhagavad Gita and the Buddhist Tibetan Book of the Dead, and a recitation of a passage describing the primal verbalization "om" as a cosmic/spiritual common denominator in all things.
+The 29-minute recording contains a recitation from the Hindu Bhagavad Gita describing the primal verbalization "om" as a cosmic and spiritual common denominator in all things.

 Study of world music

 Coltrane's spiritual journey was interwoven with his investigation of world music.
 He believed in not only a universal musical structure that transcended ethnic distinctions, but also being able to harness the mystical language of music itself.
-His study of Indian music led him to believe that certain sounds and scales could "produce specific emotional meanings."
+His study of Indian music led him to believe that certain sounds and scales could "produce specific emotional meanings".
 According to Coltrane, the goal of a musician was to understand these forces, control them, and elicit a response from the audience.
 He said, "I would like to bring to people something like happiness.
 I would like to discover a method so that if I want it to rain, it will start right away to rain.
 If one of my friends is ill, I'd like to play a certain song and he will be cured; when he'd be broke, I'd bring out a different song and immediately he'd receive all the money he needed."